 For new networkers, Spanning Tree Protocol (STP) can be an intimidating topic.
-Many old-timers speak of spanning tree in ominous tones, recounting the time when a “spanning tree loop” brought down the network.
-Some managers strictly forbid anyone from changing anything related to spanning tree, fearing a resulting service interruption.
-Some of the fear surrounding spanning tree is likely based on bad experiences, but some is based on ignorance—at least partly.
+Many old-timers speak of spanning-tree in ominous tones, recounting the time when a “spanning-tree loop” brought down the network.
+Some managers strictly forbid anyone from changing anything related to the spanning tree, fearing a resulting service interruption.
+Some of the fear surrounding spanning trees is likely based on bad experiences, but some are based on ignorance—at least partly.
 We tend to fear what we don’t understand.

-It’s impossible for one blog post to entirely dispel the fear you might have surrounding spanning tree.
-That said, the key to putting your trepidation behind you begins with understanding spanning tree’s purpose.
+It’s impossible for one blog post to entirely dispel the fear you might have surrounding a spanning tree.
+That said, the key to putting your trepidation behind you begins with understanding the spanning tree protocol’s purpose.
 First and foremost, spanning tree is a loop prevention protocol.
 Spanning tree does not, in and of itself, cause loops.
-While it can be argued in extreme cases that spanning tree fails to prevent a loop from occurring, it certainly doesn’t cause loops.
+While it can be argued in extreme cases that spanning tree fails to prevent a loop from occurring, it certainly doesn’t cause them either.

-Spanning tree’s job is to prevent the bridging loops that cause network chaos.
-The simplest way to explain how spanning tree does this is by way of an example.
+The spanning tree’s job is to prevent the bridging loops that cause network chaos.
+The simplest way to explain how the spanning tree does this is by way of an example.
 Consider the following simple diagram, showing three switches configured in a triangle.

 In this diagram, we’ve created a loop.
-Okay.
-So, how does spanning tree prevent this loop from causing network problems?
-Spanning tree will block a link in the topology so that it can no longer be used to forward traffic.
-While the physical cable is still plugged in, spanning tree tells the switch not to use the link anymore.
+So, how does the spanning-tree prevent this loop from causing network problems?
+The spanning-tree will block a link in the topology so that it can no longer be used to forward traffic.
+While the physical cable is still plugged in, the spanning tree tells the switch not to use the link anymore.
 Thus, the loop is mitigated.

-- Switches share spanning tree information with each other using bridge protocol data units (BPDUs).
-The terms “switch” and “bridge” are, for our purposes, synonymous.
+- Switches share spanning-tree information with each other using bridge protocol data units (BPDUs).
+The terms “switch” and “bridge” are, for our purposes, interchangeable.

 - Spanning tree switches elect one of the bridges in the domain to be the root bridge.
 In our diagram above, switches 1, 2, and 3 have had an election to determine which of them should be the root.